eclipse-opendut/opendut/doc/src/user-manual/cleo/commands.md

 ## Describing resources

 To describe a resource, the ID of the resource has to be provided.
-The output can be displayed as text or JSON-format.
+The output can be displayed as text or JSON-format (`pretty-json` with line breaks or `json` without).

     opendut-cleo describe --output=<output format> <resource> --id